michael-van-vuuren/csci5122/src/content/results.md

 The following scenarios show the networks that emerged under different wind conditions and varying starting positions.
 For the wind experiments, each episode used a fixed wind speed that remained constant throughout the simulation.
 For the varying start position experiments, the rocket’s initial position was changed across episodes.
 In those cases, each network’s fitness was computed as the average performance across three episodes, helping evolution favor networks with strong adaptability to the changing initial conditions.
 This approach allowed NEAT to discover controllers that were robust to variation in their environment (these networks could not simply overfit to a single trajectory, they actually needed deeper structures).

 #### Varying wind:

+We can see that the networks learn different actions based on whether there is wind or not.

 <table style="border: none; border-collapse: collapse;">
   <tr>
     <td style="text-align: center; border: none;">
       <img src="https://michael-van-vuuren.github.io/csci5122/images/results/results-perfect.gif" style="border: 2px solid black;" />
       <p><b>Wind: 20 left</b></p>
+      <p>‎</p>
     </td>
     <td style="text-align: center; border: none;">
       <img src="https://michael-van-vuuren.github.io/csci5122/images/results/results-no-wind.gif" style="border: 2px solid black;" />
       <p><b>No wind</b></p>
+      <p>(before I made clouds move with wind)</p>
     </td>
   </tr>
 </table>

 #### Varying X-Spawn Location in Center Box

+In each episode, the rockets horizontal spawn position was varied.
+The fitness of each network was based on its performance across three episodes.
+Using this criteria, the networks with the best adaptability to the changing spawn position were selected.

 <table style="border: none; border-collapse: collapse;">
   <tr>
     <td style="text-align: center; border: none; width: 50%;">